 Saunton Sands: All your Childhood beaches revisited

 Saunton Sands is a broad bay with sand dunes to the left, rock pools to the right and a fine collection of beach huts.
-To my mind, it’s the perfect beach of childhood memories.
-You can hire a hut by the day, complete with deckchairs, windbreaks and even a mirror to repair your sea-swept self at the end of the day.
+To my mind, it’s the perfect beach of childhood memories and one of my cherished places to visit in Devon.
+You can hire a beach hut by the day, complete with deckchairs, windbreaks and even a mirror to repair your sea-swept self at the end of the day.
 The cafe to the back of the bay has a massive balcony where you can enjoy a cream tea while watching the sun slip behind the headland.
 There is also a shop selling everything from beach toys to chips.

 This is the kind of place where you make friends with random strangers at the water’s edge, find yourself throwing balls for dogs who just wanna have fun, and join in with a word perfect rendition of Bob Marley’s Three Little Birds from the group of sixtysomethings sitting at the edge of the dunes.
 It’s a place to make memories you’ll never lose.